 - Why: The CCA and CDA were written to support international legislative requirements, to keep pace with global trade trends and technological advances, and to ensure Customs procedures are efficient, predictable and transparent for trade.

 - When: The CCA and CDA will be implemented on a date determined by the President.
-The first phase of implementation will deal with Registration and Licensing.

 - How: Stakeholder Involvement is essential to ensure successful implementation of the Acts.